mirelvt/collective.facebook.portlets/README.txt

     logged out, the activity feed will show recommendations from across your site, and give the user the option to log in to Facebook.

+Facebook Like Button portlet
+    The Like button lets a user share your content with friends on Facebook.
+    When the user clicks the Like button on your site, a story appears in the user's friends' News Feed with a link back to your website.

 Don't panic
 -----------